 Dorothea Christiane Erxleben became famous for being the first woman to earn a doctorate degree in Germany.
-During the beginning of the 18th century, a lot of people in Germany got healed by medical doctors who were very little educated and tried to heal their patients with witchcraft or cures that often caused more harm than good3.
-This was the time when Dorothea Christiane Erxleben doctorated with a thesis that placed the highest priority on people’s safety in the treatment3.
-In her opinion from the three duties of a doctor – to cure quickly, pleasantly and safely – safety came first3.
-Too fast and pleasant treatment would often carry the risk of deterioration of the condition of the patient3.
+At the beginning of the 18th century, a lot of people in Germany were treated by medical doctors who were very little educated and tried to heal their patients with witchcraft or therapies that often caused more harm than good3.
+This was the time when Dorothea Christiane Erxleben concluded her doctorate with a thesis that placed the highest priority on people’s safety in treatment3.
+In her opinion, the three duties of a doctor were – to treat quickly, pleasantly, and safely – with safety coming first3.
+Treatment that was too fast and too pleasant would often carry the risk of deteriorating the patient’s condition3.
 Nevertheless, Dorothea Christiane Erxleben became more famous for her critical writings about the reasons keeping females from studying.
-After her doctorate it took more than 100 years, until 1899, before the next female doctorate in Germany while nowadays the medical profession in Germany is actually dominated by women1.
+After her doctorate, it took more than 100 years, until 1899, for the next woman to complete a doctorate in Germany, while nowadays, the medical profession in Germany is actually dominated by women1.

-Moreover some of her colleagues reported her for “Kurphuscherei” (treating patients without a medical education) when one of her patients died, which caused a temporary ban of her practice as a medical doctor2.
-Fortunately Dorothea Erxleben was able to successfully fight for a special permit of the Prussian King Friedrich II to submit a dissertation at the Medical Faculty in Halle1.
-At this time, Dorothea had already dealt extensively with the works of the Medical Professors in Halle3.
-Her great amount of experiences from the years of activity at her father’s office, but also the intercession of the abbess from Quedlinburg allowed her to be finally admitted to the Rigorosum in front of five professors in Halle1.
-On the 6th of January 1754 she handed in her dissertation in Latin with the title “Quod nimis cita ac quounde curare saepius fiat causa minus tutae curationis“.
-She succeeded on May 6th 1754 shortly after her son Johann was born, and became a doctor of “Arzeneygelheitheit”.
-Her doctoral supervisor Professor Johann Juncker was very impressed of her work3.
-In the following years Dorothea Erxleben pursued her medical work, took care of her large family with nine children and took on tasks at the community of her husband1.
-She translated her work from Latin to a more extensive German version, which appeared in 1755 and was meant to be above all generally understandable3.
-She was only 44 years old when her 62 year old husband died.
-Only two years later she also died in the age of 46.
+Moreover, some of her colleagues reported her for “Kurphuscherei” (treating patients without a medical education) when one of her patients died, which caused a temporary ban of her practice as a medical doctor2.
+Fortunately, Dorothea Erxleben was able to successfully fight for a special permit from the Prussian King, Friedrich II, to submit a dissertation at the Medical Faculty in Halle1.
+By that time, Dorothea had already dealt extensively with the work of the Medical Professors in Halle3.
+Her great amount of experience from her years of activity at her father’s office, but also the intercession of the abbess from Quedlinburg, allowed her to be finally admitted to present her doctoral viva in before five professors in Halle1.
+On 6 January 1754, she handed in her dissertation written in Latin with the title “Quod nimis cita ac quounde curare saepius fiat causa minus tutae curationis“.
+She succeeded on 6 May 1754, shortly after her son Johann was born, and became a doctor of “Arzeneygelheitheit“.
+Her doctoral supervisor, Professor Johann Juncker, was very impressed with her work3.
+In the following years, Dorothea Erxleben pursued her medical work, took care of her large family of nine children and took on tasks on the behalf of her husband1.
+She translated her work from Latin to a more extensive German version, which appeared in 1755 and was meant, above all, to be widely understandable3.
+She was only 44 years old when her 62-year-old husband died.
+Only two years later, she also died at the age of 46.
 Some sources say she died of unknown cause in her hometown on June 19 or 13 in 1762, while others claim she died due to breast cancer1.

 SCIENTIFIC COLLABORATION AND RECOGNITION

 Dorothea Christiane Erxleben’s father, the medical doctor Dr. Christian Polycarp Leporin, recognised his daughter’s talent when she was still very young and tried to support her from then on3.
-He himself published next to his practical work as a medical doctor various medicine articles in which he criticized the burden of the theory of medical studies and described the practical work as the more essential part for the students.
-Therefore he let his daughter work as a sort of an assistant in his doctor’s office while her brother was attending medicine school at the University in Halle.
+Alongside his practical work as a medical doctor, he himself published various medical articles in which he criticised the burden of the theory of medical studies and described practical work as the most essential part for the students.
+Therefore, he let his daughter work as a sort of assistant at his practice, while her brother was attending medical school at the University in Halle.
 He then managed to publish a manuscript of hers even though he had to write a preface himself in order to get it published.
-It was due to her father that Dorothea Christiane Erxleben became the first female doctorate in medicine in Germany.
-He recognised her talent despite of her gender and therefore supported her theoretical as well as practical education from a young age.
+It was due to her father that Dorothea Christiane Erxleben became the first female with a doctorate in medicine in Germany.
+He recognised her talent despite her gender and therefore supported her theoretical as well as practical education from a young age.